 I hope it works well for you too.
 There are always variables with baking, different flours, different ovens, different hands, which can’t be accounted for, but I hope I’ve given as much information as I possibly can to ensure great bread.
 Of course, using my starter helps, but is not imperative; if you’re using your own starter, just make sure it’s fed and active and ready to go!

 If you have any queries, please do get in touch…

 Helen says: Thank you for sharing your master recipe with all your readers.
 I would say this is the best recipe I ever have.
 I love your simple and clear explanation.
 All the steps following by the photos are just fantastic for me because as a sourdough newbie like me, you will never get it wrong!
 Thanks for the clips showing the lifting and folding action, which is the best learning method for me.
 Your master recipe definitely the keeper for me.

-Coming this year, Autumn 2020, my first ever book!
+Available now, my first ever book!

 Follow me on Instagram for day to day sourdough news, share your bakes with me on Facebook, and always feel free to contact me with any questions x

 Continue on to read the equipment list, then onto the full recipe…